 Josh is thrilled to be with ACT as its artistic director, improv director and teaching artist.
 Josh loves to work with kids of all ages and teaching theater arts to the next generation is a true passion.
 He is a graduate of CWU class of ’08 with a BA in Theatre Arts: Youth Drama, SCT Teaching Apprentice Program (’13-’14) and Columbia College of Hollywood emphasis in Acting for the Camera (’11).
 Since graduation he has worked in children’s theatre as a teaching artist, actor, writer and director in Seattle, Los Angles and the Tri-Cities.
 Along with teaching with ACT, Josh is continuing to teach with Seattle Children’s Theatre and Three Rivers HomeLink School in Richland.
 He couldn’t be more psyched to keeping working with and learning from the great people, families and students of ACT!
 And as always Josh is a proud member of Hufflepuff House!
 Josh directs Spontaneous Combustion, Sparks, teaches Saturday morning Pre-K classes, the After School Acting Series for 1-3 graders in the fall & 4-6 graders in the winter, and private acting lessons.
 He will also be directing Sherlock Holmes this winter and Disney’s 101 Dalmatians & The Aristocats

-Ellicia Elliott is the co-founder and Artistic Director of The Rude Mechanicals (www.rmtheatre.org), a new Shakespeare (and Shakespeare inspired) theatre company in Washington State.
-She holds a BA in Theatre Arts Education and an MA in Theatre Production, both from Central Washington University.
-Before starting The Rude Mechanicals, Ellicia directed over fifty productions in educational theatre programs and local community theatres; some of her favorites include The Diary of Anne Frank, The Laramie Project, Once on this Island, Macbeth, The 39 Steps, and directing a production of David Mamet’s The Revenge of the Space Pandas at the Edinburgh Festival Fringe in 2010.
-She taught in the public school system for thirteen years, and currently works with the students in the Benton County Juvenile Justice Center, teaching playwriting and leading improvisation workshops.
-Recognitions for her work include the Teaching Artist Training (TAT) Lab Fellowship with Seattle Rep (2011), The Outstanding Educator award (2014), two Educational Outreach awards (2008, 2012), and Outstanding Direction of a Musical (2008), all from The 5th Avenue Theatre in Seattle, and the Theatre of Puget Sound’s Young Playwright’s Award (2001).
-Ellicia lives in Richland, Washington with her two best guys: her husband, Geoff, and her son, Malcolm.
-Ellicia teaches ACT’s outreach programs with the JJC and the REACH, as well as private acting lessons.
+Ellicia Elliott is the co-founder and Artistic Director of The Rude Mechanicals, Eastern Washington’s premiere Shakespeare theatre company.
+She holds a BA in Theatre Arts Education and an MA in Theatre Production, both from Central Washington University and is currently working on her MFA in Directing from the University of Idaho.
+Before starting The Rude Mechanicals, Ellicia directed over fifty productions in educational theatre programs and local community theatres.
+Recognitions for her work include Shakespeare’s Globe Master Class in Directing (2016), artEquity Facilitator Training with the Oregon Shakespeare Festival (2015), the Teaching Artist Training (TAT) Lab Fellowship with Seattle Rep (2011), The Outstanding Educator award (2014), two Educational Outreach awards (2008, 2012), and Outstanding Direction of a Musical (2008), all from The 5th Avenue Theatre in Seattle, and the Theatre of Puget Sound’s Young Playwright’s Award (2001).

 Zack has been acting since 7th grade; he recently had his directorial debut at Southridge High School with a play called Crumpled Classics.
 He is very excited to teach at ACT and help spread knowledge of the theatrical arts to the youth in this community.
 Zack will be teaching on Saturdays with us in both the 1st-3rd and 4th-6th grade levels

 Emily is excited to be back in the Tri-cities theatre community after a long absence while living in Spokane.
 She holds a Bachelor’s of Theatre Arts from Eastern Washington University and is currently pursuing a Master’s of Science in Clinical Mental Health Counseling.
 She can’t wait to dip her toe into the ACT “pool!”
-She will be directing Nancy Drew: Girl Detective with us this winter.
+She will be directing The Neverending Story with us early Spring.